ckelleyRJM/CourseraDataScienceNotes/Coursera/R Notes.md

 partition over / group by in SQL is…. in R

+## Creating graphics

+* For more info about base graphs: http://www.ling.upenn.edu/~joseff/rstudy/week4.html
+* Learn about ggplot2 package, which is apparently really important and ubiquitious among R analyses.

+## Other

 tapply splits a table based on values of a column in that table.
 For example,